saikotek/docs/pages/hosted_private_cloud/nutanix_on_ovhcloud/40-hycu-backup/guide.en-gb.md

 ## Requirements

-- A valid [HYCU for OVHcloud](/links/hycu) license in your OVHcloud account (the first step of this guide will detail the procedure to follow).
+- A valid [HYCU for OVHcloud](/links/hycu) license in your OVHcloud account (the first step of this guide will detail the procedure to follow) or a HYCU license purchased from a third-party provider.
 - A Nutanix on OVHcloud cluster in your OVHcloud account.
 - Access to your [OVHcloud Control Panel](/links/manager).
 - Access to the cluster via Prism Central.